-The monitor requested ADOC, and Tutwiler provide periodic progress updates on the implementation plan addressing the recommendations made in the staffing plan.
-As of June 30, 2021, Tutwiler had implemented twenty-one of twenty-two recommendations in the staffing plan.
+The monitor requested ADOC and Tutwiler provide periodic status updates on the implementation plan addressing the recommendations made in the staffing plan.
+As of December 31, 2021, Tutwiler had implemented twenty-one of twenty-two recommendations in the staffing plan.
 Examples of staffing recommendations successfully implemented include moving the inmates' breakfast meal by one and one-half hours to two hours and adjusting subsequent activities to increase staffing efficiency to lower peak staffing demands and to provide inmates with more hours to sleep.
-As of June 30, 2021, only one recommendation remains outstanding.
-The remaining recommendation involves the camera system.
-The monitor is aware that Tutwiler's camera system does not currently have audio recording capacity, because the video surveillance system has additional capabilities that are not yet activated.
+As of December 31, 2021, only one recommendation remained outstanding.
+The remaining recommendation addresses Tutwiler's camera system.
+Tutwiler's camera system does not currently have audio recording capacity, but the video surveillance system has additional capabilities that could be activated to include audio capabilities.
 In many allegations of either staff or inmate misconduct, the issue at hand is the language spoken, not the physical actions of a staff member or an inmate.
 Tutwiler has submitted a funding request to support the activation of audio capabilities for some cameras.
 Implementation of this final recommendation is contingent upon funding.
 Should funding and the opportunity present itself, the monitor also encouraged consideration of initiating a pilot body camera program for Tutwiler's security staff.